nextcloud/appstore/docs/api.md

 ## Get All Apps And Their Releases For a Platform Release
 This is the route that will return all releases to display inside Nextcloud's apps admin area.
-Future releases will add Http caching.

 * **Url**: GET /api/v1/platform/{platform-version}/apps.json
   * **Parameters**: